JY2024/kitchen-keeper/README.md

       - "python3 manage.py migrate"
 13. Run command "python manage.py runserver"

+# Configuration
 Note for graders: Put the .env file (containing the database information) in backend folder.
+We will email it to you.
+1. Need to use the .env file that will be emailed to the graders, which needs to be added to the root backend directory to properly interact with the Postgres data on ElephantSQL.
+The .env file will contain the database hostname, port number to connect to, user, name, and password as environment variables.

 ## Contributions
 - Tengzhi Zhuo: Worked on Figma design, created selected recipe page
 - Haochen Ren: Worked on Figma design, created settings page
 - Hung Nguyen: Worked on Figma design, created meal generation page
-- James Leone: Worked on Figma design, created main page for inputting items and navigation bar
+- James Leone: Worked on Figma design, created main page for inputting items and navigation bar, and helped create readme.md file
-- Jiaqi Ye: Worked on Figma design, created social page
+- Jiaqi Ye: Worked on Figma design, created social page, added unit tests and helped create readme.md file